deakkon/pubmed_clustering/README.md

             III.
 Clustring results, obtained by applying the best perfroming combinations for both HDBSCAN and K-Means, available in report/cluster_reports/clusters_ground_truth_HDBSCAN.tsv and report/cluster_reports/clusters_ground_truth_KMEANS.tsv.
             IV.
 Serialized models, available in prepared/utils.
 Models are serialized with sklearn.external.joblib.

-            Additionally, analysis reports for the two evaluated clustering algorithms are shown on the screen, including HS and AMI values, top k (k==10 by default) words per cluster and Cluster ID with PMIDs in individual cluster.
+            Additionally, analysis reports for the two evaluated clustering algorithms are shown on the screen, including HS and AMI values, top N words per cluster and Cluster ID with PMIDs in individual cluster.
+N==10 by default.

-    b. python main.py -m test
+    b. python main.py -m test -k N

         Executes inference on the test set (i.e. unlabeled ground truth) with the best perfomring HDBSCAN and K-Means algorthms. ['title', 'abstract', 'NE'] is used as the default input component.

         After inference, the results (same format and content as above) are available in report/cluster_reports/clusters_test_set_HDBSCAN.tsv and report/cluster_reports/clusters_test_set_KMEANS.tsv.

-        Additionally, analysis reports for the two evaluated clustering algorithms are shown on the screen, including HS and AMI values, top k (k==10 by default) words per cluster and Cluster ID with PMIDs in individual cluster.
+        Additionally, analysis reports for the two evaluated clustering algorithms are shown on the screen, including HS and AMI values, top N words per cluster and Cluster ID with PMIDs in individual cluster.
+N==10 by default.

-    c. python main.py -m external -i input_file -n corpus_name
+    c. python main.py -m external -k N -i input_file -n corpus_name

      with:

+        -k: number of most frequent tokens in obtained clusters

         -i: path to input file, in the same format as unlabeled ground truth corpus

         -n: (optional) name of the corpus.
 If no name is given external_{timestamp} is used.

         Generated reports are available in report/cluster_reports/cöuster_{corpus_name}_{timestamp}_HDBSCAN.csv and report/cluster_reports/cöuster_{corpus_name}_{timestamp}_KMEANS.csv.

 4. Read the report, to be found in report/pubmed_clustering.pdf